 Groups organized to mobilize these new voters and cohere their views and opinions.
 These parties weren’t run by the government and weren’t generated by the Constitution.
 They formed outside the government as a way for people to get elected to serve in the government.
 Founders like George Washington hoped to avoid parties but, as we saw in the previous two chapters, informal congressional factions called the Federalists and Democratic-Republicans coalesced around Jefferson and Hamilton’s competing policies in the 1790s.
 Next-generation Democrats like Martin Van Buren of New York argued that, far from being a bad thing, actual parties as formal institutions had upsides.
 For one, they gave unprivileged men like Van Buren, whose parents were tavern-keepers, a stepping-stone into politics by allowing them to work their way up through the organization, similar to a company ladder.
 They allowed strategists to build coalitions that could garner over 50% of the vote by setting differences aside and uniting against common opponents or issues.
 In the 19th century, parties organized barbecues, torchlight parades, and meetings to give voters a sense of identity and mobilize (manipulate?) them with slogans, songs, and alcohol.
 Politicians now had to grovel for votes directly, often chopping down a tree and giving a stump speech.
 By the early 1830s, they held conventions to nominate single president/vice-president tickets, so that candidates within a party didn’t steal votes from each other.

 All this required a new generation of politicians.
 Washington never would’ve lowered himself to begging for votes and no one would’ve been able to hear the soft-spoken Jefferson without a megaphone.
 Unlike today, when politicians have to endlessly “press the flesh” on campaign trails, Washington refused to shake hands as president, even with elites, because he thought it was beneath the dignity of the office.
 But parties are inevitable in a republic because coalitions naturally team up to defeat common enemies.
 Ideally, they provide a non-violent way to channel peoples’ hatreds and disagreements, though they can lead to war as well.
 The party system was complicit in bringing about the Civil War in 1860, or at least failed to prevent it.
 The system tends to spin off third parties like the Workingman’s Party, Populists, Greens, Tea Party, etc., and then revert toward two.
 The reason is that, as new parties splinter off, they siphon votes, at which point they re-form alliances with one of the existing parties to oppose those they mutually hate more than each other.
 One historian noted that third parties are like honeybees: “once they’ve stung, they die.”
 Third parties impact the main two before they die off, as the existing parties co-opt their most popular ideas.
 On rare occasion, a new party will supplant one of the main parties.
 That happened in the 1850s when the new Republicans displaced the Whigs.
-Today, for now, the Freedom Caucus (Tea Party) is subsumed under the Republican mantle.
+Today, for now, the Freedom Caucus (Tea Party) and Donald Trump supporters are subsumed under the Republican mantle.

 This is a good time to remind us that democrat and republican have different meanings depending on whether the first letter is capitalized.
 Americans all live in a republic or representative democracy, but today’s two main parties, each trying to appeal to a broad electorate with their generic name, are known as the Democrats and Republicans, with caps.
 Presumably, names that stood for something specific would be too exclusive to win elections.

 For the figurehead of the Democratic Party in the 1820s, Van Buren favored Andrew Jackson, the most popular and famous man in the America and hero of the Battle of New Orleans.
 Jackson was rough-hewn frontiersman and the face of a new breed of politicians born into humble circumstances.
 Regardless of their parents’ wealth (only Hamilton wasn’t born into at least some privilege), all the Founders were well educated.
-Jackson was not and was the first important leader not old enough to have participated directly in the Revolution, though much of his family was killed in it, including his mother.
-He came from the Carolina frontier and had a scar etched into his cheek were a Redcoat cut him as a young boy when he refused to shine his boots.
+Jackson was not and was the first important leader young enough to have not participated directly in the Revolution, though much of his family was killed in it, including his mother.
+He came from the Carolina frontier and had a scar etched into his cheek where a Redcoat cut him as a young boy when he refused to shine his boots.

 Jackson’s minimal formal education didn’t mean he wasn’t intelligent, but he was foremost a man of action, thus the title of our sub-heading.
 He taught himself to read well enough to become a country lawyer and led filibusters (private military expeditions) that cleared Indians off frontier land, then resold it for a higher price.
 Through these means, Memphis and Nashville came to be.
 Jackson came by his nickname, Old Hickory, honestly — hickory being a hard wood used for hunting bows and wheel spokes.
 He carried two slugs around inside him, one near his lung and the other in his shoulder, as souvenirs of his life as a dueler, brawler, and soldier.
 He was in fourteen duels.
 The ball in his lung, which he took in a duel before killing his opponent, caused him constant problems and he often pulled out a handkerchief to cough up blood, sometimes for theatrical effect.